 If an audit or reverse audit indicates areas that need improving, create a playbook to address the problems.
 Does your staff need training on sales tax?
 Are exemption certificates missing?
 Do team members have a good understanding of when use tax is due?
 Do controls need to be tightened on exemption certificate management?
 A sales and use tax management playbook gives you a game plan that makes everyone accountable.
 Periodically spot check to see if processes are being followed and improvements are made.

 Tip #8: Build a Team

 On the surface, sales tax may not seem complicated, but imagine if every time a basketball team played in a different state they had to follow a new set of rules?
+The number of fouls issued during games would skyrocket.
 Sales tax teams need to stay on top of different nuances between states and industry-specific exemptions, as well as a variety of legal entities and ERP systems.
 Line up a team of resources to ask for help, get opinions and brainstorm solutions.

 A good team, good coaching, well-trained players and regular practice are the keys to having a championship sales tax season.